-Phase is the position of a waveform within its cycle — it specifies when, relative to some reference time, the waveform reaches its peak.
-It is the third of the three numbers (with amplitude and frequency) that fully describe a sinusoid.
+Phase is the position of a waveform within its cycle: it says when, relative to some reference time, the waveform reaches its peak.
+The third of the three numbers (with amplitude and frequency) that fully describe a sinusoid.

 In the phase is , the constant added to the angle inside the sine.
 Here is the amplitude, the angular frequency, and time.
-At the waveform is not necessarily at zero — it is at .
-The phase tells you how far into the cycle the signal already is at the moment you start your clock.
+At the waveform is not necessarily at zero; it sits at .
+So tells you how far into the cycle the signal already is when you start your clock.

 Phase is a time shift